tef/textfree86/README.md

-# catbus, a client-server framework
+# catbus, a client-server framework with a reusable cli

 (Python 3.6+)